 “I really like The Downward Spiral,” remarked Trent, upon its completion.
 “It was hard to do and it beat the shit out of me, but I’m proud of it.
 There aren’t any obvious radio and MTV songs.”

 This was perhaps an understatement on both counts.
 For one, The Downward Spiral took rock music into wholly uncharted territory.
 It still doesn’t sound like it belongs to any era of music.

 From the moment that first squelching stomp of Mr. Self Destruct erupts into a buzzing surge of electronica, through Closer’s infamous ‘I want to fuck you like an animal’ chorus and Reptile’s hydraulic whirrs, this was music that sounded like it was trying to drag you into Hell.
-And the intensity of the music was mirrored by the intensity of the subject matter.
+And its intensity was mirrored by the subject matter.

 “The Downward Spiral was a descent,” reflected Trent in 1998, with a bit of distance, “shedding skin, taking a layer off and analysing it.”

 Which is exactly what he did.
 Burying himself in themes of social control, nihilism, self-harm, addiction, depression, S&M and protest, and with nary a silver lining in sight, it wasn’t an easy listen.
 Or easy to record.
 Famously, the torturous journey of self-destruction unravelling between songs on The Downward Spiral culminates with Hurt – the confessional tale of heroin addiction made re-famous (albeit in a new light) by Johnny Cash’s cover in his twilight years.
 When Kerrang!‘s Jason Arnopp spoke to Trent about it, he asked if he had genuinely been to the drug-induced suicidal low described in that song.

 “Uhhh, yeah.
 I’ve reached it.
 It’s not…”